benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 </details>

-Between Ansible and Docker Compose, I was happy with my setup and maintained my network, but management of the PiHole Web interface (and API), still sent passwords, tokens, and sensitive data in the clear.
+Between Ansible and Docker Compose, I was happy with how I setup and maintained my network, but management of the PiHole Web interface (and API), still sent passwords, tokens, and sensitive data in the clear.

 ### Caddy